-The product Database Engine of Microsoft SQL Server 2005 Enterprise Edition (English) SP1 Version/Build 9.00.2047.00 has undergone the certification procedure at BSI.
+The product Database Engine of Microsoft SQL Server 2005 SP2, Enterprise Edition (English) Version 9.00.3068.00 has undergone the certification procedure at BSI.

-The evaluation of the product Database Engine of Microsoft SQL Server 2005 Enterprise Edition (English) SP1 Version/Build 9.00.2047.00 was conducted by TÜV Informationstechnik GmbH, Prüfstelle für IT-Sicherheit.
-The TÜV Informationstechnik GmbH, Prüfstelle für IT-Sicherheit is an evaluation facility (ITSEF)6 recognised by BSI.
+The evaluation of the product Database Engine of Microsoft SQL Server 2005 SP2, Enterprise Edition (English) Version 9.00.3068.00 was conducted by TÜV Informationstechnik GmbH.
+The evaluation was completed on 16 October 2008.
+The TÜV Informationstechnik GmbH is an evaluation facility (ITSEF)6 recognised by the certification body of BSI.